Frankenstein (guitar): Finish

 Van Halen painted the body with black lacquer shortly after purchasing it.
 The guitar was used in this state from approximately February 1977 until July 1977, when he put strips of masking tape around the body in a criss-crossing stripe pattern before repainting it white, creating the classic Frankenstrat paint scheme.
 Van Halen put a Gibson decal on the headstock, emphasizing the "cross-pollination" between Gibson and Fender.
-Charvel, just prior to the departure of its founder Wayne Charvel, produced what was essentially a professionally made copy of the Frankenstrat Van Halen built himself, but with a yellow and black motif and a body with the electronics loaded from the rear, as opposed to being suspended by a pickguard.
+Charvel, just prior to the departure of its founder Wayne Charvel, produced what was essentially a professionally made copy of Frankenstein Van Halen built himself, but with a yellow and black motif and a body with the electronics loaded from the rear, as opposed to being suspended by a pickguard.
 This guitar, dubbed 'Bumblebee', was delivered to Van Halen in the Summer of 1978 and used live on the second European leg of Van Halen's 1978 world tour, as well as being photographed for the cover of the upcoming Van Halen II album.
-Frustrated by people beginning to copy his flair, Van Halen chose to refinish the original black and white Frankenstrat with an additional layer of red paint at the end of March 1979.
+Frustrated by people beginning to copy his flair, Van Halen chose to refinish the original black and white Frankenstein with an additional layer of red paint at the end of March 1979.
 The guitar was hastily prepped with coarse sandpaper, causing additional damage to the original finish, masked with gaffer's tape and sprayed with a pearl white undercoat followed by a bright red top coat yielding the now unmistakable 3-color stripe scheme once the tape was removed.
 The white undercoat, which was part of the Schwinn bicycle lacquer's 2-part candy-color formula, caused the red paint to erode into a pinkish hue with time.
 The guitar was reassembled and used live on Van Halen's 1979 world tour.